How to care for your chickens when you're on vacation: 7 simple steps.

 If you don't want the hassle of making something just before you go away, look at buying something like this.

-Remember to place it in the shade, and add other bowls around the run so there's always water "on tap".
+🚰 Add other bowls around the run so there's always water available.

 Eight of my flock pecking into their watermelon treat.My flock will do anything for some watermelon in the heat of summer!

-Finally, take a look here at how to recognise heat exhaustion in your chickens - and send the link to whoever is going to care for your flock so they know, too.
+🚰 Finally, take a look here at how to recognise and manage heat exhaustion in your chickens – and send the link to whoever is going to care for your flock so they know, too.

 Step 3: Automate your pop door!

-• Set it to the times you prefer, using the timer
+• setting it to the times you prefer, using the timer

-• Allow it to open at dawn and close at dusk, using the light sensor
+• allowing it to open at dawn and close at dusk, using the light sensor

-• If you want to open or close it at different times, simply use the button.
+• simply using the button if you want to open or close it at different times.

-Doesn't it catch the chickens?
-Or don't some chickens miss it?
+Doesn't it trap the chickens?
+And do some chickens miss it?

 At dawn, there's a queue to get out!